billpmurphy/hask-archive/README.md

 ```python
 ```

 The convinience of this notation (when combined with partial application) cannot be overstated--you can get rid of a ton of nested parenthesis this way.

-The compose operation is also typed-checked, which makes it appealing to write programs in the Haskell style of chaining together lots of functions with composition and relying on the type system to catch programming errors.
+The compose operation is also typed-checked, which makes it appealing to write programs in [pointfree style](https://wiki.haskell.org/Pointfree), i.e, chaining together lots of functions with composition and relying on the type system to catch programming errors.

 As you would expect, data constructors are also just `TypedFunc` objects: